Moving to… Exeter

 Nightlife

-Exeter’s nightlife spots include The Monkey Suit, a modern bar with bare brick walls and a range of cocktails.
-While Timepiece Winebar & Nightclub is another lively spot with DJs, bands and salsa nights set over a multi-story layout.
+Exeter’s nightlife spots include modern bars with a range of cocktails.
+Timepiece Winebar & Nightclub is a lively spot with DJs, bands and salsa nights set over a multi-story layout.

 Art & culture